casperleerink/cleerink/posts/from-design-to-tailwind.md

 - Are colors and font sizes defined as reusable styles or just inline?
 If not, ask for consistent tokens or variables.
 - Has a component been designed in a way that’s unusually complex to implement?
 Explain the trade-offs — performance, effort, limitations — and work together on a better alternative if needed.

 Designers often appreciate this feedback.
-They may not know a UI interaction is expensive to build — and a collaborative approach will usually result in better outcomes for both sides.
+They may not know a UI interaction is expensive to build — and a collaborative approach usually results in better outcomes for both sides.

 ---

 ## Step 2: Tailor `tailwind.config.js` to the Design

 Most devs know they can extend Tailwind’s theme.
-But when working from a fixed design system, I recommend something stronger: **override the default theme entirely**.
+When working from a fixed design system, I recommend **overriding the default theme entirely**.

 In most projects, I overwrite: